 Fire Department Staff

-The Shift Captain is responsible for daily operations of their respective company, including direct supervison of their Lieutenant and firefighters.
+The Shift Captain is responsible for daily operations and training of their respective companies, including direct supervison of their Lieutenant and firefighters.
 The Captain is assigned to Station 1.

-The Shift Lieutenant is responsible for assisting the Captain in daily operations and shift training of firefighters at Station 2.
+The Shift Lieutenant is assigned to Station 2 and responsible for the leadership, daily operations and shift training of firefighters at Station 2.

-The Firefighter is responsible for fire suppression, extrication, fire prevention and maintaining Departmental apparatus and equipment.
+The Firefighter is responsible for fire suppression, extrication, apparatus operations, fire prevention and maintenance of departmental apparatus and equipment.

 The Part-Paid Firefighter are on call 24/7/365 and responsible for reporting to alarm activations, scheduled drills and training.
 Part-Paid Firefighters will function in the same roles as Firefighters, when activated.

 The Department is established with the following positions:

 Firefighter/Fire Prevention Officer